atriguha/Lyf-Wire/EHR Analytics/README.md

 ![Image 1](bone.jpg)

+# Files
+Train.ipynb: To train the ML Model.
+Predict.py: To test on external data. model.pkl: State of model saved in pickle format for testing purposes. scaler.pkl: State of data preprocessor saved in pickle format for testing purpose

 # Training
 To train the machine learning model.
 Please perform Restart & Run All on Train.ipynb.
 This step creates two pickle files.
 Namely,
  - model.pkl